-One of my favourite engagement shoot poses to photograph is the lift.
+One of my favourite pre-wedding shoot poses to photograph is the lift.
 There are many ways to lift someone up, but I find this way looks the best in photos and enables you to have that all-important face-to-face connection.
 Have him scoop you up under your butt, keep your faces close, and kick one leg up to create an interesting body shape.
 This looks good as a close up or further away to capture the scenery.

 10. Hug around the shoulders

 I love asking the girl to hug her guy around his shoulders (and maybe whisper something silly into his ear to make him laugh).
-It’s a playful, easy pose and if you’re way shorter than he is, you can just find a step and stand on that.
+It’s a playful, easy pre-wedding shoot pose and if you’re way shorter than he is, you can just find a step and stand on that.